 PHP is one of the most widely used server-side programming languages.
-Many popular CMSs and frameworks such as WordPress, Magento and Laravel are built in PHP.
 In this section, we will explain how to install PHP on a Windows server using Windows Installer.
-To start the installation, you must first go to the official site of the Microsoft web platform and download the program:
+To start the installation, you must first go to the official site of the Microsoft web platform and click on ”Free Download” to download the program:

-You have to find the PHP version you want (you have to ensure the selected version is equal to the Windows architecture.)
+Then, go to the frameworks section and find the PHP version you want (you have to ensure the selected version is equal to the Windows architecture).
+Click on Add > Install:

 Note: Above is x64 for 64-bit windows and x86 for 32-bit windows.